 With so many companies today offering products, services, and applications over cloud-based networks, having a solid IT infrastructure matters more than ever.
 When networks go down, companies are often left scrambling to deal with a wide range of costly consequences.
-The lost time and money associated with downtime causes far more than an inconvenience; it can easily inflict a blow capable of driving a company out of business altogether.
+The lost time and money associated with downtime cause far more than an inconvenience; they can easily inflict a blow capable of driving a company out of business altogether.

 According to Gartner research, the average cost of one minute of system downtime is about $5,600.
 Depending upon the size and scope of an organization, the real hourly cost of computer downtime can range between $140,000 and $540,000.
 For larger enterprises, the costs are even higher, with 33 percent of companies reporting that a single hour can cost $1-5 million.
 There are a number of factors that contribute to these figures, so it’s worth taking a moment to understand exactly how system downtime can impact a company’s operations.

 Today’s businesses depend on online communications and services.
 From email and virtual chat software to task management systems and customer-facing support systems, losing network access can bring the workplace to a screeching halt.
 With so many companies, especially smaller businesses, relying solely on cloud applications, employees may be left with nothing to do while they’re waiting for servers to come back online.
 In most cases, labor and other operating costs must be paid regardless of network availability, so companies end up paying salaries, rent, and other fees even if no meaningful work could be done during downtime.